Navigating the Urban Jungle: A full breakdown to Driving in City Environments

 - Assess the Space: Before attempting to park, carefully assess the available space.
 Make sure there is enough room to maneuver safely.

-- Use Your Mirrors: Utilize your mirrors to guide your movements while parking.
+- Use Your Mirrors: put to use your mirrors to guide your movements while parking.
 This helps you to avoid hitting other vehicles or obstacles.

 5. Driving in Construction Zones: